 While Chihuahuas are sweet most of the time, they can be stubborn.
 Some Chihuahuas prefer to be the only pet, depending on their socialization.
 You can train a Chihuahua to get along with other dogs.

-Dachshunds make great companion dogs because they have an animated personality.
+Dachshunds make great companion dogs because they have an animated personalities.
 They usually get along with other dogs, as long as the other dog is friendly.

 Dachshunds can sometimes get feisty with dogs they don’t know, so you must socialize them to your Boston Terrier with training to ensure they get along.
 Dachshunds are intelligent, so you can train them fairly easily.